cuipito/easy-sftp/README.md

     cuipito/easy-sftp:latest
 ```

-or if you want to use secrets
+Or if you want to use secrets
+The secret name must start with the username of the user where you would want to have the key.
+Example:

+username-key1
+username-rsa

+uername2-key1
+username-rsa

 ```
 $ docker run \
     -p 22:22 \
     -e SSH_USERNAME=sftpuser \
-    --secret your_secret_key \
+    --secret username-Key \
     cuipito/easy-sftp:latest
 ```

 ### Specify SSH host keys
 SSH host keys will be automatically generated and change between container restarts unless specified otherwise with the `SSH_GENERATE_HOSTKEYS` environment variable.
 To avoid `man-in-the-middle attack` warnings you can mount your own host keys into the container.